 On July 21, Simmons Pet Food cut the ribbon at its newest pet food cannery in Dubuque, Iowa.
 The 275,000-square-foot facility is expected to add more than 270 new jobs in the area and bring the company’s total wet pet food production capacity to 168 million units annually.
 Simmons invested $100 million in this first version of the plant; it plans to carry out a “Phase Two” expansion to bring its total wet pet food capacity to 408 million units annually.

 Mars Petcare Russia recently invested 1.7 billion rubles (approximately $23.3 million USD based on Sept.
 1, 2021 conversion rates) to build on its wet pet food manufacturing capacity in Novosibirsk, Siberia.
 The company cited increased demand for complete-and-balanced commercial pet food products in both rural and urban areas of Russia.
 The expansion created 43 new jobs in the area.

 The Crump Group, Inc., the Ontario, Canada-based manufacturer of Crumps Naturals, selected Nashville, N.C. as the location for its first US manufacturing and distribution facility.
 The company plans to invest $13.2 million to build the facility and expects to create 160 new jobs in the area once it is completed.

-Last but not least, Barrett Petfood Innovations and Anchor Ingredients Co., LLC have teamed up this year to establish North Freeze Dry, a premium manufacturer of freeze-dried protein ingredients for use in pet food formulations.
+Barrett Petfood Innovations and Anchor Ingredients Co., LLC have teamed up this year to establish North Freeze Dry, a premium manufacturer of freeze-dried protein ingredients for use in pet food formulations.
 The companies broke ground on July 20 on a state-of-the-art freeze-drying facility in Little falls, Minn., which is scheduled for completion in the first half of 2022.

 Read about current design trends seen in new pet food and treat processing facilities.